shopgate/ext-upselling/README.md

 The configuration is done in the deployment process, as an extension config.

-Product Detail Page configuration is a json with a following schema
+Product Detail Page configuration is an array of json objects, each with the following schema
 ```json
 {
     "productPage": {